HaoMy-Tran/Business-Analytics-Exercise/README.md

 **Opportunity:** Create a *personalized premium loyalty program* (early access to collections, exclusive previews, or men’s fashion bundles).
 Combine with targeted SEO/SEM campaigns to maximize engagement and revenue from this segment.

-### 3. One data gap to address before making decisions
+### 3. Data gap to address before making decisions
 - **Granularity of customer insights**: Current analysis is based on only the top 10 customers.
 A larger segment (e.g., top 5–10% by revenue) is needed for robust conclusions.
 - **Time-based category performance**: Fashion trends shift quickly.
 Performance should be analyzed over shorter intervals (monthly/quarterly) to distinguish sustainable growth drivers from seasonal spikes.